ixofoundation/ixo-feegrant-edge/README.md

 # IXO-FEEGRANT-EDGE

 This is a ixo feegrant daemon for Cloudflare Workers.
+It enables a feegrant mechanism on the edge for cosmnos based blockchains.

 ## Features